-Pears require treatment generally as apples and similar soil though some varieties will put up with more wet than apples.
+Pears require treatment generally as apples and similar soil though some varieties will put up with more wet.

-Standards and half-standards are grown on Pear Stock and make big trees which do not fruit for a number of years and are also rather subject to Scab.
-All other shapes including half-standards of some of the better growing sorts are available on Quince A Stock which makes a reasonably dwarf tree which fruits early.
+Standards are grown on Pear Stock and make big trees which do not fruit for a number of years and are also rather subject to Scab.
+All other shapes are available on Quince A or Quince C Stock which makes a reasonably dwarf tree which fruits early.
 These trees do not have very much root so half-standards should always be staked and the other trees if they are at all exposed.
-Varieties are double worked were necessary.
+Varieties are double worked where necessary.